Product manager personality profile

 Why personality predicts fit

-Product management is one of the few roles that genuinely requires breadth across personality traits: enough Conscientiousness to ship, enough Extraversion to influence, enough Openness to discover.
-Low Neuroticism is critical — PMs absorb pressure from engineering, design, and leadership simultaneously.
+Product management is one of the few roles that genuinely requires breadth across personality traits: enough Openness to discover, enough Conscientiousness to ship, enough Extraversion to influence, and enough emotional steadiness to hold pressure without spreading it.
+The role is less about having ideas and more about turning competing signals into a decision the team can execute.

 Exercises to apply this